open-orchestra/open-orchestra-docs/en/cookbook/custom_field.rst

 HOW TO ADD A NEW CUSTOM FIELD TO THE CONTENT TYPE FIELDS LIST
 =============================================================

-When an administrator create a new content type, he can describe each attribute composing the content type via a list of available field types.
+When an administrator creates a new content type, he can describe each attribute composing the content type via a list of available field types.

 .. image:: ../../images/fieldType.png